-When Mr. Miyagi advised, “Whole life have balance.
+What is the secret ingredient to the recipe for achieving balance in a relationship?
+When Mr. Miyagi advised, “Whole life have a balance.
 Everything be better,” to Daniel-San (The Karate Kid, 1984), the context wasn’t balanced relationship or romance.
 But more than three decades later, the words couldn’t be more relevant to modern love.

-Before we try to bring balance to relationships, it’s important to understand the psychology behind balanced relationships.
+At this point, it becomes more difficult to maintain balance in a relationship.
+More often than not, one of you is left feeling like you’re the only one trying in the relationship.
+How can you get past or avoid this eventuality?
+For that, it’s important to understand the psychology behind balanced relationships.
 Maybe then, with the right efforts and appropriate compromises, you can start building a sense of balance in your relationship.

 What Does A Balanced Relationship Look Like?

 A balanced relationship is one where you put in the work to make it grow and commit to respect each other’s goals.
-It’s a connection where you’re both being honest and supportive of each other.
+It’s a connection where you’re both honest and supportive of each other.
 Being in a balanced love relationship allows you to be yourself without judgment from your partner.
-In a balanced relationship, you both grow individually and as a team.
-Simply put, It’s a commitment that lasts beyond the honeymoon stage because you’re both invested in it.
+This, in turn, allows you both to grow individually and as a team.

-The truth is, we all want to be in a balanced relationship.
+The truth is, all we ever want is to feel grounded and secure in our relationships.
 We want to be loved for who we are, not for what we do.
-We want to be loved for our quirks, not for our slogans.
+We want to be loved for our quirks, not just for our strengths.
 We want to be loved for our imperfections, not for our perfection.
 But only a few of us are ready to work toward building a relationship like that.

-Sometimes it’s easy to get caught up in a good thing.
-But when your relationship starts affecting every other aspect of your life, that’s when it’s time for a reality check.
+When your relationship starts affecting every other aspect of your life, it’s time for a reality check.
 The key is to find a balance where you don’t feel like you’re the only one trying in the relationship and also not completely detached from it.
-You will know you are in a balanced relationship when both of you develop mutual respect for each other’s thoughts, feelings, and actions.
+You will know you are in a balanced relationship when you develop mutual respect for each other’s thoughts, feelings, and actions.
 Soon enough, you and your partner will start sharing equal levels of trust, intimacy, and safety.

 Why Is It Important To Have A Balanced Relationship?

-A balanced relationship means each person contributes in ways that satisfy both people involved.
-It doesn’t mean acting like a martyr or a victim.
-If you’re always the giver and never receive the care or affection you are due, then eventually you will become resentful of your partner.
+When there is balance in a relationship, each partner contributes in ways that satisfy both people involved.
+And there is no sense of being a martyr or a victim.
+If you’re always the giver and never receive the care or affection you are due, eventually, you will become resentful of your partner for never taking accountability.
 On the other hand, if you are a taker who is constantly expecting more than you give, you might come across as selfish.
-You don’t have to sacrifice your personality for your partner’s happiness.
-Adoration never leads to a balanced relationship, equal partnership does.

 9 Tips To Create A Balanced Relationship With Your SO